 In ordinary times, it’s hard to see the world as it really is.
 This is a particularly difficult task for the elite members of society.
 By virtue of your presence here, you are now a member of the elite.
 It’s especially hard to see the truth at Notre Dame because you are buffered from the daily trials that most people encounter.
 On buffering at ND, see Here.
 Nonetheless, in times of abrupt change and psychological stress, we, the elites, are literally forced to ask hard questions about what matters most in our lives and what the future holds for us and our fellow human beings.

-For this reason, this is also an excellent, if sometimes painful, time for you–and particularly, residents of the United States–to ask difficult questions about who we are, how we relate to each other and to billions of other human beings beyond conventional geographic borders, and where all of us humans are going.
+For this reason, this is also an excellent, if sometimes painful, time for you to ask difficult questions about who we are, how we relate to each other and to billions of other human beings beyond conventional geographic borders, and where all of us humans are going.
 These questions matter at our Catholic university.

 In this course, I will provide you with one way of responding to these questions by encouraging you to “think big” about politics and society.
 Where we are today is not the result of some virtuous act by aristocrats drinking eggnog while writing constitutions.
 Nor is it the product of educated people who think they know more than less-educated people.
 Rather, our world is the result of countless, converging forces–erratic decisions, dumb ideas, violent movements, lucky accidents, and natural and self-inflicted disasters–that have passed before us for centuries.